canonical/snapcraft/docs/debug.md

 ### Find a binary in the file system hierarchy

 All binary names can be found in `/snaps/bin/`.
-The snappy tool will generate small wrapper script that ensures that the binary in the snap is called with the right confinement and environment.
+The `snap` tool will generate a small wrapper script that ensures that the binary in the snap is called with the right confinement and environment.

 ### Testing if a binary is running